jkingportfolio/CI_PP2_Connect4/README.md

 ### Fonts

 There were 2 fonts used in this project, as stated below:
-- Alfa Slab One with a backup of cursive is the main font used throughout the website
+- Alfa Slab One with a backup of cursive is the main font used throughout the website.
-- Dosis with a backup of sans-serif was used for the number identifiers on the counters
+- Dosis with a backup of sans-serif was used for the number identifiers on the counters.

 ### Structure

-The website's structure was carefully constructed whilst making it recognizable, user friendly and simple kept in mind.
+The website's structure was carefully constructed whilst making it recognizable, user friendly and simple.
 On arrival to the website the user will be presented with a notification that indicates click to play and a navigation bar which in which page modals can be accessed.
 The website is made of one main page, a 404 page and 4 modals:

-- A homepage, which houses the game and comes with a nav bar which on click will display the desired modal
+- A homepage, which houses the game and comes with a nav bar which on click will display the desired modal.
 - A new game modal, where a user can select to play a human or computer opponent, a yes button to start new game or cancel button to return to the existing game currenlty in play if there is one.
 - A Help modal, which displays the aim of the game, how to play and game controls.
-- A Settings modal, where a user can turn on and off music and sounds individually
+- A Settings modal, where a user can turn on and off music and sounds individually.
 - A Contact modal, where a user can provide feedback to the site owner and also be provided with feedback as to if the message was sent successfully.
 - A 404 page, which will allow the user to navigate back to the main site in the instance of a page 404 error.